 Motor Vehicle History Checks

-Positions which require driving a University vehicle, or a personal vehicle, on behalf of the University, need a motor vehicle check.
+Positions which require driving on behalf of the university need a motor vehicle history check.
 This requirement must be included in the “Additional Required Qualifications” of the position description at the time a recruitment action is submitted through the Online Recruiting System.
-Department/Unit administrators are required to identify those positions in which the incumbent is required to perform security-sensitive work.
+Department/Unit administrators are required to identify those positions in which the incumbent is required to perform critical or security-sensitive work.

 An appointee may NOT begin working in a new position until the motor vehicle history check process is completed with satisfactory results.
-No allowances are made regarding this requirement.
+Generally no allowances are made regarding this requirement.

 This policy does not apply to incumbents who only use motor pool vehicles.